cakephp/docs/fr/core-libraries/collections.rst

 Expanding Collections
 ---------------------

+.. php:method: append($items)

 You can compose multiple collections into a single one.
-This enables you to gather data from various sources, concatenate it and apply other collection functions to it very smoothly.
-The ``append`` method will return a new collection containing the values from both sources::
+This enables you to gather data from various sources, concatenate it, and apply other collection functions to it very smoothly.
+The ``append()`` method will return a new collection containing the values from both sources::

     $cakephpTweets = new Collection($tweets);